rajucreate/app-ideas/Projects/2-Intermediate/Calorie-Count-App.md

 **Note:** This idea is distinct from the existing *Calorie Counter (Tier 3 – Advanced)* project in the repo.
 The existing idea focuses on transforming and searching a raw dataset (USDA MyPyramid) and optimizing large-dataset search.
 This *Calorie Count App* focuses on **ingredient-level meal construction** and **real-time aggregated nutrition** (user-oriented, not a dataset transformation challenge).

+"""Module placeholder for Calorie Count App documentation.

+This module exists to provide docstring coverage for the project submission describing the Calorie Count App idea.
+"""

+def calorie_app_description():
+    """Describe the purpose and functionality of the Calorie Count App.""" return (
+        "The Calorie Count App allows users to create meals from ingredients " "and view total calories, proteins, and sugars."
+    )